 Wood I-Joists are sold primarily to lumber and building material distributors across the U.S. and Canada and are designed specifically for use in new construction of residential and light commercial structures.
-To service our customers, we have sales and logistic support out of our head office in Burnaby, B.C.
-The macro and micro economic factors relevant to wood I-Joists are the same as lumber.
+To service our customers, we have sales and logistic support out of our regional office in Peachtree City, Georgia.
+The macro and micro economic factors relevant to wood I-Joists are generally the same as lumber.

 Interfor's wood I-Joists are marketed under the brand name P3 Joist, supported by all the necessary technical documents and guides.
-To enhance market penetration, we "private label" for major distribution customers.
-The distribution strategy is more refined in that distributors and end users do not mix and match competing I-Joist brands.
+To enhance market penetration, we "private label" for certain major distribution customers.
+The distribution strategy is more refined than lumber in that distributors and end users do not mix and match competing I-Joist brands.
 We are working with sole distributions in strategic regions across North America.